Brazil: Police face probe over deadly slum raid | DW | 08.05.2021

 Hundreds of protesters gathered outside the police headquarters near Jacarezinho to denounce the violence, carrying banners that read: "Stop Killing Us!"

-The northern neighborhood resembled a war zone with bodies piled up on the streets and pools of blood flowing out of apartments.
+Witnesses said the northern neighborhood resembled a war zone, with bodies piled up on the streets and pools of blood flowing out of apartments.

 "They would have surrendered, but the police came in to kill, kill, kill.
 Twenty-five mothers crying.
 I want my son," said Adriana Santana Araujo, 36, mourning the loss of her 23-year-old son.